 Kim Nou splits his time between a business in Phnom Penh and Battambang, so hope he’s there when you stay.
 If he isn’t you’ll still be looked after by his well meaning yet shy staff, some of which are from villages smaller and more isolated than Wat Kor village, so be patient.
 By the way, Wat Kor is the name of the local pagoda.

-Set in tropical gardens there are three traditional Khmer timber buildings, two of which host guest rooms, with wooden decks look onto a lotus pond, illuminated at night by striking lanterns made from traditional fishing baskets, and another tantalizing pool.
+Set in tropical gardens there are three traditional Khmer timber buildings, two of which host guest rooms, with wooden decks look onto a lotus pond, illuminated at night by striking lanterns made from traditional fishing baskets, and another tantalising pool.
 Each building has four comfortable rooms with polished wooden floorboards, timber furnishings, and silk cushions and throws.
-The rectangular, deep blue pool was lined with sun-beds when we recently visited, but Kim Nou’s boys were busy building bamboo salas (like double-size daybeds) by hand, which will be more in keeping with the traditional style of the place.

 There’s a small restaurant and bar off the reception area with an outdoor terrace and shaded deck, from where you could lean out and pick a banana off a tree (in season).
-Indeed, the grounds are dotted with tropical fruit trees and there’s an organic garden where fresh herbs and vegetables are grown for the kitchen.
-The restaurant offers terrific value set menus ($12 for three courses when we stayed) of authentic Cambodian dishes that you won’t see on many menus.
+The restaurant offers terrific value set menus of authentic Cambodian dishes that you won’t see on many menus.

 Maisons Wat Kor is a great base for discovering the countryside as much as it is a wonderful place to relax and swim and read that book you haven’t found time to get to so far on the trip.
-Do make sure that you take time to kick about the riverside village and get an insight into local life that is hard to experience from Siem Reap and Phnom Penh.
-The best time to explore in early in the morning when you can drop by one of the local soup stalls.
+Don’t believe us?
+Ask Angie!
+Angelina Jolie has been a guest at the hotel.

 Battambang Resort

-Not far from Maisons Wat Kor, overlooking rice paddies, and set within tropical gardens, Battambang Resort couldn’t be more different an offers a completely different alternative to where to stay in Battambang.
 Modernist-inspired with clean contemporary lines, there’s an open al fresco restaurant and bar serving Cambodian and Western dishes, off an oval swimming pool, surrounded by sun-beds.
 It’s a nice spot for a quiet meal if you’re not in the mood to go out.

 The comfortable light-filled rooms are minimalist in style, with clean lines, cold hard surfaces to help keep them cool, and an airy feel to them.
 The rooms overlooking the small lake are more spacious.